 February – May 2011

-On my trip to the Philippines this year I first visited the Busuanga Archipelago with the capital Coron.
+Coming from Vietnam I first visited on my trip to the Philippines this year the Busuanga Archipelago with the capital Coron.
 It is one of my favorite destinations in the Philippines.
 The archipelago lies halfway between Manila and Palawan’s main island and consists of countless small islands with offshore coral reefs and lonely beaches.

 Behind the small town of Coron on the left side of the picture you can see the 210 meter high Mount Tapyas.